joshpoll/my-little-dfta-blogpost/post.md

 <img src="img/DFA_Recognition.jpg" alt="Running the DFA on 11101 yields q_0" width="50%" />

 The
-machine first sees a 1 and doesn't have any existing state.
-So the $1 \to q_1$ transition rule fires.
+machine first sees a 1 and doesn't have any existing state, so the $1 \to q_1$ transition rule fires.
 The DFA is now in state $q_1$, which we show by replacing the first symbol with $q_1$.
 Next, the DFA is in state $q_1$ and sees symbol 1, so the rule $q_11 \to q_1$ fires, and the
-DFA transitions back to state $q_1$.
-At the end of the input, the DFA is in state $q_0$, which is not an accepting state so the input string is rejected.
+DFA transitions to state $q_1$ again.
+This process continues until the DFA has consumed the entire input word.
+At the end, the DFA is in state $q_0$, which is not an accepting state so the input string is rejected.

 We can draw a nice picture of the DFA like so: